pvkumar27/vinod-finance-todo/functions/README.md

 ## Triggering the Function

-Since scheduled functions are not available on the Spark plan, you need to trigger this function externally.
-Options include:
+You can trigger this function in several ways:

 ### Option 1: GitHub Actions (Recommended)